Kangen Water vs Hydrogen Water: What's the Difference?

 +

 Not necessarily. pH and H₂ concentration are related outputs of electrolysis but they don't scale linearly.
-A higher pH setting generally correlates with more electrolysis activity and therefore more H₂, but source water mineral content, electrode condition, and flow rate all affect the actual dissolved H₂.
+A higher pH setting generally correlates with more electrolysis activity and therefore more H₂, but source water mineral content, electrode condition, and flow rate all affect actual dissolved H₂.
 Measure with a dissolved H₂ meter or H₂ Blue reagent drops — don't rely on pH as a proxy.

 Can I test dissolved H₂ concentration at home?